Dr. Breea Willingham

 Associate Professor of Criminal Justice

-In addition to her teaching and research duties, Dr. Willingham is the project coordinator on a Mellon-grant funded partnership between the State University of New York and City University of New York exploring ways to increase higher education opportunities for incarcerated and formerly incarcerated people in New York State.
+Dr. Willingham also served as the project coordinator on a Mellon Grant-funded partnership between SUNY and CUNY systems that explored ways to increase higher education opportunities for incarcerated and formerly incarcerated people in NYS.

 Dr. Willingham is currently writing a book about higher education in women’s prisons.
 Her anthology titled Punishment and Society — based on her course of the same name — is available from Cognella Academic Publishers.